faibhile/devdataprods-pres/README.md

 OK I'm having difficulty publishing the presentation to github, it says my github page doesn't exist when it does.
 So, this is the index.Rmd file from which the slide show is created.
-Apologies for the inconvenience.
+Apologies for the inconvenience (or you could take a look at the index.Rmd file to see the slides).